draeger-lab/SPECIMEN/docs/source/dev-notes.rst

 Branch for the integration of SPECIMEN-functionalities into refineGEMS and vice versa.

-Integration almost done.
+Integration done.
 Cleanup for first release of SPECIMEN pending

 **Further branches**